Veolia Water Technologies & Solutions

 A robust high-recovery brackish water desalination technology that can treat a variety of challenging waters

-EDR meets the growing for higher recoveries of desalinated brackish water.
-EDR, with idemandts continuous self-cleaning operation, allows for higher recoveries than RO in desalination applications.
+EDR meets the growing need for higher recoveries of desalinated brackish water.
+EDR, with its continuous self-cleaning operation, typically allows for higher recoveries than RO in desalination applications.

 Silica tolerance